CleverCloud/clever-components/src/controllers/lost-focus-controller.md

 - The focus is now inside the dialog
 - When the user confirms, the item (including the delete button that opened the dialog) is removed from the DOM
 - The `cc-dialog` tries to restore focus to the delete button but fails because it no longer exists
-- The dialog dispatches a `cc-dialog-focus-restoration-fail` event
+- The dialog dispatches a `cc-focus-restoration-fail` event
 - The LostFocusController detects this event and handles the focus loss by focusing the suggested element